 Higher Total Project Costs with the SBA Green 504

 Relatively recent changes to the 504 program allow larger loan amounts than ever before.
 504 loans are now available for projects up to approximately $20,000,000 (especially if you go green).

-By going green you will be helping the environment and possibly significantly lower your long term energy and operating costs and you will be doing it with the least possible out of pocket expense.
+By going green you can significantly lower your long term energy and operating costs, possibly getting federal, state or local tax incentives and you will be doing it with the least possible out of pocket expense.